 CMS allows for easy content migration from WordPress (and, potentially, smaller content creation platforms, like Foleon).

-No-code CMS that allows for easy management by no-tech and -design-savvy IDH stakeholders (e.g., page creation and removal, content editing);
+No- to low-code CMS that allows for easy management by no-tech and -design-savvy IDH stakeholders (e.g., page creation and removal, content editing);

 A well-structured set of page templates connected to the information architecture.